Prioritize past tense

 • This parable teaches us how to prioritize (Present Simple)

-Along with prioritize, words are popular habituate and screw.
+Along with prioritize, words are popular smirk and come up with.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.